djhmateer/djhmateer.github.io/_posts/2021-09-28-how to find a problem worth solving.md

 Is hard.
 Frustrating.
 Challenging.
 As a good programmer, do I want to be an entrepreneur?
 Solopreneur?
 Employ people?

-I'm on this path as it is hard. frustrating. challenging!
 Sitting at my kitchen table on a cold Wednesday morning in December listening to ZZ Top with limitless possibiliites in front on me (and my family).
 Exciting.
 When I'm sitting of my deathbed (hopefully not too soon!)
 I'll think of these adventures and hopefully all the people I've helped and inspired to be happy in the world.

 Here are some steps in a successful company